-The tuba is a German instrument designed in 1835 by Wilhelm Friendrich & Gottfried Moritz when they received a Patent for a “5 valved bass tuba”.
+The tuba is a German instrument designed in 1835 by Wilhelm Friedrich & Gottfried Moritz when they received a Patent for a “5 valved bass tuba”.
 1

-Pronounced /ˈtjuːbə/, from the latin meaning “trumpet” and .
-A person that plays it it’s called a tubist or tubaist, they can also be called bass players, especially in brass and marching bands. .2
+Pronounced /ˈtjuːbə/, from the Latin meaning “trumpet” and.
+A person that plays it’s called a tubist or tubaist, they can also be called bass players, especially in brass and marching bands.2

 The Brass family meaning it makes sound from vibration on the metal when you blow air.